artemrizhov/django-mail-templated/README.rst

 Each email template should extend ``"mail_templated/base.tpl"`` or its clone either directly or via descendants.
-The base template contains the markups of the email components.
+The base template contains markers of the email parts.
 This aproach eliminates the dependancy on the inner implementation of the Django template engine which tends to change.

 Note that first and last newlines inside of block contents will be removed.